Call Button

 This subcategory of Trigeminal Neuralgia refers to a patient that develops the disorder as a result of an underlying disease.

-Recognized causes are Multiple Sclerosis, a tumour in the cerebellopontine angle, or arteriovenous malformation.
+Recognised causes are Multiple Sclerosis, a tumour in the cerebellopontine angle, or arteriovenous malformation.

 Trigeminal Neuropathic Pain (TNP)